AnyBlok/anyblok-book/en/02_project/01_install.md

 ### Virtual environment

 We advice to use a [python virtual environment]( https://docs.python.org/3/tutorial/venv.html).
-One of its main advantage is to make you able to develop different projects with different versions of libraries.
-This avoid conflict when 2 applications depend on different versions of the same library.
+One of its main features is to make you able to develop different projects with different versions of libraries.
+This avoid conflict when 2 applications are depending on different versions of the same library.

 Here is how to create the virtualenv and activate it.